aaqaishtyaq/aaqaishtyaq.github.io/_posts/2018-02-03-dont-be-scared-switch-to-vim.md

 ## Ubiquity

 Not really, but I wanted to place a complicated word to sound smart.
 Seriously though, it's everywhere.
-On Mac OS, Windows and of course Linux.
+On Mac OS, Windows and of course Linux/Unix.
 If you work on remote servers you can quickly edit files on the fly without having to use nano.
 (Don't use nano)